Author Lewis Carroll once wrote, “If you don’t know where you are going, any road will get you there.”

 Identify your main goals, but remember there are several paths to achieve them.
 Don’t jump at every “next big thing”, but don’t dismiss them either.
 Some manufacturing marketing trends may be important to know and build into your strategy while others may prolong progress.
 Check in with your marketing team to see how changes in the market might affect your plan.

-3 Steps to Following Through on Your Digital Marketing Plan
+3 Steps to Following Through on Your Digital Marketing for Manufacturers Plan

 - Document Your Plan